spotflow-io/device-sdk/README.md

 Follow the Quickstart guide that is available in our portal after registration.

 Alternatively, you can check sample applications in the [samples](zephyr/samples).
-The sample was tested on NXP board FRDM-RW612 and Nordic board NRF7002DK.
 The device SDK is ment to be used as a [Zephyr module](https://docs.zephyrproject.org/latest/develop/modules.html).
 You can add it to your Zephyr project by adding the following line to your `west.yml`: